Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 A nice light yet filling appetizer or snack featuring masago*.
 You can customize your spring roll wraps however you would like, but this is a combination I enjoy making.
 The amount yield varies depending how ingredients you use per spring roll.
 With 4 small avocados, I made 8 rolls and plenty of left over ingredients.

 *Masago is fish eggs from capelin, a small fish found throughout the Atlantic and Pacific oceans.

 Schools are celebrating Nutrition the month of July.
 My kid's school celebrates it today and they will be having market day activity.
 Parents are involved in putting up a marketplace and booths where nutritious goods are being displayed for sale.

 These spring rolls can be filled with any kind of fresh vegetables that you want.
 They are a light, healthy meal and taste great dipped in the homemade peanut sauce.
-This is a page about chicken spring rolls with peanut dipping sauce.

 Whether fresh or deep fried, Vietnamese Spring rolls are a fantastic appetizer to enjoy before the main dish and also are a great snack for parties as well.
 This page contains Vietnamese spring roll recipes.